Minimally Invasive Surgery

 - Injury to surrounding organs and tissues

 There are also risks associated with any surgery, like reactions to anesthesia.
-The team at Tenet Florida Physician Services will explain all the risks during your consultation.
+The team at Palm Beach Health Network Physician Groups will explain all the risks during your consultation.

 What is recovery like?